CoryXie/SConf/README.md

 * Info bar to notify the current actions/status.
 * Menu bar buttons to save configuration (both `.config` and `config.h`) and exit.

-I think we can quickly evolve it into a working **make xconfig** style work flow.
+I think most **make xconfig** style work flow is there, although we would definitely want to optimize it further.

 ## License